ydqmkkx/Respiro-en/README.md

 Audio(data=wav[int((start*0.01)*sr):int((end*0.01)*sr)], rate=sr)
 ```

 ## Get Started (quick)
-We have assembled the above detection process into a class for ease of use:
+We have assembled the above detection process into `BreathDetector` for ease of use:
 ```python
 import torch
 from modules import DetectionNet, BreathDetector